-Furthermore, the Group also attaches great importance to technological R&D of new materials and has continuously increased its R&D investment in materials, mastering the technologies of four core materials, namely high-performance collision aluminium, high performance elastomer materials, functional plastics and green materials, as well as the related surface treatment technologies.
-In particular, the Group successfully developed the Minal® series aluminium alloy with 320Mpa ultra-high yield strength and crushing property which has reached advanced level in the global market.
-As at the end of the Review Year, the Group has over 50 core patents in terms of material formula and processing technology in relation to aluminium alloy, which have been widely applied in the battery housings and body and chassis structural parts of OEMs (such as BMW, Benz and Volkswagen), demonstrating the Group's comprehensive technological capability in both product and material, as well as its role as a leading Asia-Pacific or even global market player.
-Meanwhile, in response to the carbon neutrality targets in various markets in the world, the Group developed its proprietary ECO-ALUMIN® S series of environment-friendly aluminium, with a carbon emission of less than 2.5Kg.CO2/Kg.AL.
-In the meantime, the Group focused on R&D and innovation of polymer materials and completed the development of various green and low carbon materials, including but not limited to Eco SupElast® green elastomer materials.
-Eco OleCom® green plastics and bio-based materials, which have been certified by a number of OEMs for material technology and have been successfully put into mass production and application, all of which will facilitate the Group to achieve the goal of carbon neutrality.
+The Group also attaches great importance to technological R&D of new materials and has continuously increased its R&D investment in materials, mastering the technologies of four core materials, namely high-performance collision aluminium, high performance elastomer materials, functional plastics and green materials, as well as the related surface treatment technologies.
+In particular, the Group has developed the Minal®-S636 aluminium alloy with 360Mpa ultra-high yield strength and excellent collision resistance, which has successfully passed the vehicle crash performance test and reached advanced level in the global market.
+As of 31 December 2024, the Group has over 60 core patents in terms of material formula and processing technology in relation to aluminium alloy, which have been widely applied in the battery housings and body and chassis structural parts of OEMs such as BMW.
+Benz and Volkswagen, demonstrating the Group's comprehensive technological capability in both product and material, as well as its role as a leading player in Asia-Pacific or even the global market.
+Meanwhile, in response to the carbon neutrality targets in various markets in the world, the Group developed its proprietary ECO-ALUMIN® S series, a type of environment-friendly collision aluminium, with a carbon emission of less than 2.5Kg.CO2/Kg.AL.
+In the meantime, the Group values the R&D and innovation of polymer materials and has completed the development of various green and low carbon materials. including but not limited to EcoSupElast® green elastomer materials, EcoOleCom® green plastics and bio-based materials, which have obtained technological certification from a number of OEMs and have been successfully put into mass production and application.
+These materials could reduce carbon emission by over 30% comprehensively, contributing to the Group's realisation of its carbon neutrality goal.